-Before we get any further, though, I would like to briefly cover why the original article had brackets, and that was because there's often a lot of questions about whether to use ordnance upgrades that grant extra black dice or use the black critical-dependent upgrades.
-The short version is that the +dice upgrades are generally superior for ships with less inherent black dice (as they have less odds of hitting the crit) and/or ships that have means of reliably messing with brace tokens (like a ship with an Intel Officer onboard and/or H9 Turbolasers) so that the extra damage doesn't get reduced as easily and/or ships generally only attacking from one arc or the buffed arc(s).
+The short version is that the dice-adding upgrades are generally superior for ships with less inherent black dice (as they have lower odds of hitting the crit) and/or ships that have means of reliably messing with defense tokens (like a ship with an Intel Officer onboard and/or H9 Turbolasers) so that the extra damage doesn't get reduced as easily.
 Black critical upgrades are more effective on ships with more inherent black dice (as the chances of triggering the crit improve) and ships that are agile enough to consistently line up two arcs on a target, to hopefully trigger that critical effect twice in one activation.
-There are more types of ordnance upgrades nowadays than just those two main types, but that's one of the biggest divisions.
+The weird stuff is its own special case, but the first two are the biggest division.
 Without further ado, let's cover ordnance upgrades!

 - Because the damage from ACMs is dealt prior to the damage pool being resolved, this can have ramifications on how the defender's redirect defense token is resolved by removing some shields.